 The Family Law Clinic in Yellowknife has two lawyers and one support staff.
-The

-Board decided to create a third position in this office at its December 2005 meeting.
 The staff lawyers provide services exclusively in the family law area to clients throughout the NWT.

 APPEALS

 There are a number of situations in which an applicant or a lawyer has a right of appeal from a decision made by the Executive Director.
 If an applicant is assessed a contribution or denied legal aid, the applicant can appeal the decision by providing written notice of his/her intention to appeal and the Executive Director shall bring the matter before the Board for an appeal hearing.